Basketball moves: Layups

 Finger-rolls today have many forms, including the Around the World which involves a complete circle around the player before the layup and a variety of faking in the approach to the rim.
 A classic example is a play by former Kings point guard Jason Williams during his time with Sacramento, in which Williams brings the ball behind his back with his right hand, in a fake of a back pass, and then brings it front again with the same hand for the finish (reminiscent of Bob Cousy who pioneered the move).

 The other layup is the overhand shot, similar to a jump shot but from considerably closer range.
 Overhand layups almost always involved the use of the backboard.
 Players like Scottie Pippen and Karl Malone have used this move to great effect.

 In addition, another variation of the lay-up is the wrong-foot layup.
 Typically, this move can be seen by inexperienced players with poor footwork, however, when done intentionally, a wrong-footed layup can deceive a defender into mistiming their block attempt.
 In a normal layup, the left foot is used to step off when laying in with the right hand, and vice versa.
 However, in a wrong-footed layup, the right foot is used to step off when laying in with the right hand.
 This also helps to shield the defender from reaching across to block the shot; in reaching across however, the defender will likely get called for a defensive foul.
-Tony Parker of the San Antonio Spurs relies heavily on the wrong footed layup, largely due to his smaller size and deceptive quickness.
+Tony Parker of the San Antonio Spurs relied heavily on the wrong footed layup, largely due to his smaller size and deceptive quickness.